puppetlabs/puppetlabs-powershell/README.md

 }
 ~~~

-The `exec['test']` resource will always fail because the last exit code from the the external file `C:\fail.ps1` is `1`.
-This behavior may have unintended consequences if you are combining multiple external files.
+Then the `exec['test']` resource will always fail, because the last exit code from the external file `C:\fail.ps1` is `1`.
+This behavior might have unintended consequences if you combine multiple external files.

-To stop this behavior ensure that you use explicit `Exit` statements in your PowerShell scripts.
-For example we changed the Puppet manifest from above to:
+To stop this behavior, ensure that you use explicit `Exit` statements in your PowerShell scripts.
+For example, we changed the Puppet manifest from the above to:

 ~~~ puppet
 exec { 'test':